protocollabs/maparo-std/doc/control-protocol.md

 INFO-REPLY) and the "most wanted" server is selected the addressing change from multicast to unicast adressing.

-> There is no need to send RTT request/reply probes to an multicast address
+> There is no need to send Time Diff request/reply probes to an multicast address
 > and filter the results later if several servers are within the multicast
 > domain.